 Stay home.
 Do not go to work, class, or any other campus or public areas.
 Separate yourself from other people and animals in your home as much as possible.
-Residence hall students will be provided isolation space.
+Residence hall students may request an isolation space if they are unable to go home or do not want to isolate in their assigned room.

 Isolate at home and do not leave isolation until: